JackScottAU/Amethyst/Docs/Notes.md

 - Fix detection in ATA driver.
 - Rename QEMU VGA driver to something more generic and make the files nicer.
 - Refactor "vga_framebuffer" into canvas
+- Add 1280x720 mode to ATI driver for widescreens

 #### Driver Priorities